 [D]inosaur fossils abound prior to that 65-million-year-old layer but are nonexistent afterward.
 Mammal fossils reveal the opposite: They are virtual no-shows before the impact and grow more and more populous after.
 The problem with all of these data, however, is they are incomplete and largely circumstantial.

 So what has led scientists to reevaulate the old model?
 A group of researchers, placing their faith in the molecular clock and examining genes in more than 2,500 mammalian species, created a “‘supertree’ of mammalian evolution.”
 This new supertree indicates that the “real explosion in mammalian diversity occurred 10 million to 15 million years after the dino demise-far too long for the two events to be related.”

-In other words, these two evolutionary models of the rise of mammals-one based on a uniformitarian interpretation of the geologic record and the other on the new supertree-contradict one another.
+In other words, these two evolutionary models of the rise of mammals-one based on a uniformitarian interpretation of the Geology and the other on the new supertree-contradict one another.
 The article explains the pickle evolutionists are now in over the data:

 That might not be the only uncertainty, however.
 Evolutionary biologist Lawrence Heaney of The Field Museum in Chicago, Illinois, says the diversification chronology suggested by the research requires that many lineages originated at times “vastly older” than the current fossil record can support-incomplete as it may be.
 The differences should raise questions about how precisely the molecular clock predicts the actual dates of origin of the mammal groups, Heaney says.